 What support does FML have from government bodies?

 Frome Town Council has always been very supportive of the project, which would bring environmental benefits, as well as improving community health and wellbeing and making a huge difference to the options for sustainable transport locally.
-Somerset County Council, which has powers to help with compulsory purchase orders and is responsible for maintaining footpaths and bridleways, has so far shown no inclination to help.
-Cuts to local authority finances also means they have little in the way of grants, and many calls on them.
+Many councillors at Mendip District Council have also been supportive.
+Somerset County Council, which is responsible for maintaining footpaths and bridleways, has been less helpful, but is now working towards creating plans for walking and cycling infrastructure that may benefit Frome’s Missing Links.

 A lot of money has been raised.
 Isn’t it enough to build the path, now that the old railway sleepers have been cleared?